 Victoria is a beautiful and diverse state, miles of coastline, large cities and regional centres, mountainous regions, rainforests and endless rural planes.
-The green state, Victoria seem to have it all.
-When it comes to the electricity market the selection of providers is similarly wide ranging and diverse, it is up to consumers to make the most of this competition.
+The green state, Victoria seems to have it all.
+When it comes to the electricity market the selection of providers is similarly wide-ranging and diverse, it is up to consumers to make the most of this competition.

 Although, as in any competitive market, the ability for consumers to benefit comes from two complementary factors:

 - Consumers must regularly review and compare their current deal with what is currently available in the market.

 - If you find a more suitable offering: Switch.

 A willingness to review and switch, keeps providers striving to offer the best possible electricity arrangements to their customers in an effort to maintain their market share if they know customers are happy to compare and switch they have less opportunity to become complacent.

 As with any decision around selecting a long-term service provider, there are a number of considerations for Victorians when it comes to selecting an electricity company:

 - Tariffs: Victoria has a range of tariffs that consumers can choose from and the right one for you will depend on how your household uses power.